the-turing-way/the-turing-way/Chapter_Version_Control.md

 git push origin branch_you_want_to_push_to
 ```

-Others can then clone your repository to their computer by using
+Others can then clone the repository to their computer by using
 ```
 git clone https://github.com/your_username/repository_name.git
 ```

-They cam make and commit changes to the code without impacting the original, and push their changes to *their* online GitHub account using
+They can make and commit changes to the code without impacting the original, and push their changes to *their* online GitHub account using
 ```
 git push -u origin master
 ```

 Naturally the exact same procedure applies to you if you want to clone someone else's repository.

 So everyone's got a copy of the code and they're merrily working away on it, how do collaborators share their work?
 Pull requests.
-A pull request is a request for a person to *pull* your changes into their version on the project.
+A pull request is a request for a person to *pull* someone else's changes into their version on the project.
 Say person A has made changes they want to share with person B. On GitHub Person A needs to go to person B's copy of the project and click the "New pull request" button.
 From there they can indicate which of their branches they would like person B to pull changes from, and which branch they want the changes pulled to.
 If person B accepts then person A's changes will be merged into their repository by GitHub.
 They can discuss the request in comments, and make further commits to the request before it is accepted if necessary.

 When person B is setting up the pull request GitHub will automatically check whether there would be any merge conflicts if they accept, and highlight them if there are.
 These can then be resolved in further commits before the request is accepted, keeping the merge clean and painless.